Staging of papillary and follicular thyroid cancer

 T4 means the tumour has grown outside the thyroid gland and into nearby structures.

-• T4a means the tumour has started to grow into nearby structures, such as the voicebox (larynx), windpipe (trachea), gullet (oesophagus) or voicebox nerve (recurrent laryngeal nerve).
+- T4a means the tumour has started to grow into nearby structures, such as the voicebox (larynx), windpipe (trachea), gullet (oesophagus) or the nerves going into the voicebox nerve.

 N – Nodes